jonrh/jonrh.is/readme.md

 ```

 ## Deployments
 The site is automatically deployed with CircleCI, see the file [`.circleci/config.yml`](./.circleci/config.yml).
 There are two automatic deployments.
 When commits are pushed to the `master` branch [jonrh.is](https://jonrh.is) is automatically updated.
 When the `dev` branch is pushed it will update [dev.jonrh.is](https://dev.jonrh.is).
-Furthermore when deployments are done on dev.jonrh.is an extra `robots.txt` file is added to signal to search engines that dev.jonrh.is should not be indexed.

 ## Develop
 While developing locally run the following command: